The Bethany Group’s response to Coronavirus (COVID-19)

 The Bethany Group continues to closely monitor the evolving situation regarding COVID-19.
-Our priority is to protect our staff, service users and the broader community at this time.
+Our priority is to protect our staff, our service users and the broader community at this time.

 We have a dedicated team of senior leaders meeting regularly to discuss our ongoing response and ensure we closely follow all advice received from The Australian Government Department of Health, The Victorian Department of Health and Human Services and The Victorian Department of Education and Training regarding precautions that are needed to minimise risks associated with COVID-19.